Razorfang/MyGentoo/README.md

 ## make.conf

 Gentoo uses a package manager and distribution system called *portage*, which allows you to manage packages, install and build packages differently depending on different flags, and change some pre-configured Gentoo settings.

 A lot of your customisation will be done from a file called *make.conf*, which is stored in */etc/portage/make.conf* on most Gentoo systems.
 How you configure this file is entirely system-dependent, depending on any graphics cards you use, what software licenses you want to use, among other things.

 For example, there is a variable called *USE* which controls which features packages are built with by default, *VIDEO_CARDS* which controls supported GPUs, and *GRUB_PLATFORMS* to install the correct version of GRUB during this installation.

 You can read the man page for make.conf to see every supported flag, which will be useful for tweaking your own installation.

 My make.conf file is in this repository.
 Copy that file to /mnt/gentoo/etc/portage/make.conf and edit it to your liking.
+You can also manually edit it yourself using my file as a starting point.

 ## Preparing the Environment

 It's almost time to start work inside the new Gentoo environment.
 Before entering, you'll need to copy some networking settings.
 ```
 cp --dereference /etc/resolv.conf /mnt/gentoo/etc/
 ```